toastercup/aur-packages/hifi/README.md

 hifi PKGBUILD
 ============

-PKGBUILD to build and put together the High Fidelity VR project.
+PKGBUILD to piece together and build the [High Fidelity](https://highfidelity.io/) VR project

+Builds from git (master)